JohnnyFee/johnnyfee.github.io/source/_posts/2016-09-01-02-rx-java-concept.md

 The specification of reactive extensions clearly states that every `Observable` can emit an arbitrary number of values optionally followed by completion or error (but not both).
 Strictly speaking _Rx Design Guidelines_ define this rule as follows: `OnNext* (OnCompleted | OnError)?`—where `OnNext` represents a new event.

+### Hot and Cold Observables

+A cold `Observable` is entirely lazy and never begins to emit events until someone is actually interested.
+A cold `Observable` is entirely lazy and never begins to emit events until someone is actually interested.

+A hold of such an `Observable` it might already be emitting events no matter how many `Subscriber`s they have. `Observable` pushes events downstream, even if no one listens and events are possibly missed.
+Examples of such `Observable`s include mouse movements, keyboard inputs, or button clicks.

+How to ensure that every subscriber received all events:

+-  One such technique already sneaked into this chapter: the `cache()` operator.
+Technically, it can buffer all events from a hot `Observable` and allow subsequent subscribers to receive the same sequence of events.
+However, because it consumes theoretically an unlimited amount of memory, be careful with caching hot `Observable`s.

 ### Creating Observables

 Unless you work with an external API that already exposes `Observable`s, you first must learn where `Observable`s come from and how you can create a stream and handle subscriptions.